 - Object-Oriented vs Scripting Languages

 - Differences between static and non-static

 Let’s take two people, for example, one technical and the non-technical.
 Finding the differences between the automation of two excel files will yield two very different solutions for both of them.

-A non-technical person will probably find no need to think about things like scalability and reusable components involved.
-What happens in a situation where we decide to go a lot further by adding more excel files, increasing the rows to thousands, and instructing them to run the program hundreds of times a month.
+So, a non-technical person will probably find no need to think about things like scalability and reusable components involved.
+And what happens in a situation where we decide to go a lot further by adding more excel files, increasing the rows to thousands, and instructing them to run the program hundreds of times a month?
 A solution that wasn’t scalable past two small excel files won’t be any good.
-This is where experience comes in.
-The ability to see the bigger picture and foresee the possible future of automation is very important.
+And this is where experience comes in!
+So, the ability to see the bigger picture and foresee the possible future of automation is very important.

 The knowledge of the software program is learnable to a certain degree but takes longer.
 The extent of the digital domination of today’s world has made the automation of varying repetitive tasks and processes prevalent.
 RPA helps to automate these repetitive tasks by employing the identification and simulation of human interactions with legacy systems.

 Implementing RPA only requires you to add existing processes and legacy systems instead of installing new infrastructure in place.
 RPA tools like Blue Prism and UiPath are needed to develop processes.
-It will take a lot longer to get a grasp of these tools if there isn’t a technical knowledge foundation.
-I don’t have to think about things too much compared to a person that doesn’t understand the basics fully.
+So, it will take a lot longer to get a grasp of these tools if there isn’t a technical knowledge foundation.
+I as a technical RPA developer don’t have to think about things too much compared to a person that doesn’t understand the basics fully.

 General Process Automation And Business Skills Knowledge

 Business process automation paves the way for a streamlined workflow that is unbridled by manual, time-sucking tasks.
 BPA enables you to automate Analytics, Sales, Planning, and Customer relationships.